We need new medication paperwork for every school year!

-6th graders!
-2 immunizations are required by the States of Texas before entrance into 7th grade.
-6th grade students that need these immunizations are getting a HOT PINK notice sent home with them on 3/5.
+INCOMING 7TH GRADERS: 2 immunizations are required by the States of Texas before entrance into 7th grade.
+Students that need these immunizations are getting a PINK notice mailed home with their final report card.
 I hope this will give you ample time to update your student's record before they become deficient in August 2020.
 Per Texas Law, students missing immunizations will not be allowed to attend classes until their record is up to date.
 Schedules will be held until immunizations are up to date.

 These shots are indicated at the 11 year check up, so most of our students already have them.
 Please turn in an updated record to the nurse.